Last Updated on March 29, 2021

 Also do not wear your best clothes.
 By the end of the drive you may be dusty, sweaty and dirty!
 Also wear enclosed shoes its easier to get up and down from the vehicles and also to keep your feet warm!

-What to take on a game drive?
+What to take with you on a game drive

 Backpack – Take your belongings in a soft bag preferably a small backpack.

 Camera – Don’t forget your camera but also don’t forget to put it down either!
 Sometimes the best memories are the ones we see with our own eyes not through the lens of a camera!

 Binoculars – if you have some take them!
 With so many beautiful African birds to spot on safari a pair of binoculars are invaluable.
 Also the game might not be right beside the road but someway off and easier to see if you have binoculars.

 Insect repellant – always take precautions against insect bites.
 Many of Africa is a malaria risk so it is wise to consult your Doctor before your trip.
 I would recommend long trousers and long sleeved tops as well as insect repellant with DEET when out on a drive.

 Sunglasses – protect your eyes from the African sun.